applied-crypto-lab/picco/README.md

 ## Restrictions on user programs

-**The following restrictions apply to both deployment and measurement modes.**
+**The following restrictions apply to all modes deployment, testing and measurement modes.**

 In the current implementation, not all features of C are supported in user programs written our extension of C. We tested a rather small subset of C reserved words and the rest are commented out (and may not go past the parser).
 Thus, if your program does not compile, please contact us and we will examine the code and add the necessary functionalities to the PICCO compiler.
 The list below provides a more detailed information about restrictions on user programs in the current implementation.